MDAEJA/Assigment_Apollo_repo/README.md

  - Applied for styling and layout.
  - Tailwind CSS: used for framework for rapid UI development, implementing responsive design and styling components efficiently.
 3.  **JavaScript:**
- - JavaScript Libraries Used : Our Lalpathlabs Clone Website Project relies on several external libraries and dependencies to enhance its functionality and features.
+ - JavaScript Libraries Used : Our Apollo 24/7 Website Project relies on several external libraries and dependencies to enhance its functionality and features.
 Below is a list of these libraries along with their purposes:
 4.  **Flickity-v2**
  - Description: Flickity is a modern and highly flexible JavaScript library designed for creating responsive, touch-friendly sliders and carousels on websites and web applications.
  - Usage: It is used to implement some touch, responsive, flickable carousels and enhance the functionality of our website.